 Like most plants, bulbs need good soil and good drainage.
 When planting bulbs, loosen the soil about 12 inches deep for good root development.
-Some guidelines to use when planting: measuring from the bottom of the bulb – plant hyacinths six inches deep; plant tulips six inches or deeper; daffodils at six to eight inches deep.
+Some guidelines to use when planting: measure from the bottom of the bulb – plant hyacinths six inches deep; plant tulips six inches or deeper; daffodils at six to eight inches deep.
 Plant smaller bulbs more shallowly.
 Space larger bulbs four to six inches apart; smaller bulbs one to two inches apart.
 For best effect, plant in clumps or irregular masses rather than singly or in single rows.

 Once you have placed your bulbs, replace half the depth of soil, then water.
 Finish covering with soil and water again.
 You can mulch over newly planted areas once the soil has frozen to a depth of one to two inches.

 In the Spring, when bulb foliage has emerged two to three inches and is growing rapidly, you’ll want to hand weed, and replenish mulch, if needed, to a two to three inches.
 Water is needed especially during bud and foliage expansion.
 If rainfall is not enough, provide additional water at the soil line or use a soaker hose, rather than overhead sprinkling.